ibm-cloud-docs/openshift/openshift_registry.md

         oc set build-secret --push bc/<build_config_name> <secret_name>
         ```
         {: pre}
     4. Set the image pull secret for the build configuration to pull from the registry that you want to pull the initial build image from.
-For example, you can use the secret that you just created with `Reader` service access to {{site.data.keyword.registrylong_notm}} if the source image is in a {{site.data.keyword.registrylong_notm}} repository.
+For example, you can use the secret that you just created with `Reader` service access to {{site.data.keyword.registrylong_notm}} if the source image is in an {{site.data.keyword.registrylong_notm}} repository.
         ```
         oc set build-secret --pull bc/<build_config_name> <secret_name>
         ```